 The goals of Music Across the Pond are not only to provide a world-class musical and cultural experience, but also to make this affordable!
-We are the least expensive, multi-week European training program and offer the most substantive musical and cultural immersion possible.
+We are one of the least expensive European training programs and offer the most substantive musical and cultural immersion possible.

 All curriculum of MAP

 (Note: airfare to the UK is not included, nor is lunch and dinner each day)

 MAP offers substantial financial discounts.
 Our goal is to make this work for your wallet!
 All reductions carry a modest work-study assignment.

 Interest Free Payment Plans: In order to help each accepted student to plan financially, and to spread out the cost of tuition, MAP is happy to offer payment plans to match your needs.

 Accept your offer from MAP in writing and secure your spot with your initial deposit of $1500.

 Decide whether you would like to pay the remaining balance in a lump sum on April 15, or in bi-weekly, monthly, or bi-monthly payments.

 The earlier you apply, the more flexible we can be!!